 What is bullying?

 Dealing with bullying, or a bully, can be extremely difficult for people of any age.
-Bullies are found in schools, where people work and in the community.
+Bullies are found in schools, at work, and in the community.
 Bullying can make a person’s life miserable.

 What are some signs that a person is being bullied?